DustinRobison/om_graphql_server/README.md

 #### Resolvers

-Finally you could create your typed resolvers in the `resolvers.ts` file like following:
+Finally, you could create your typed resolvers in the `resolvers.ts` file like following:

 ```ts
 import { IResolvers } from './generated/grapql';